 Cllr Tony Brennan, Cabinet Member for Regeneration and Economic Development, said: “I would urge all local employers to support their staff to get vaccinated.

 “Across the borough our businesses have had to battle with closures and staff shortages due to the pandemic.
-By encourage staff to get both their jabs, employers can play their role in protecting their workforce and reducing the strain on their business.”
+By encouraging staff to get both their jabs, employers can play their role in protecting their workforce and reducing the strain on their business.”

 All those aged 18 and over can book their vaccination through the NHS booking service or by calling 119 free of charge, anytime between 7am and 11pm seven days a week.